H. Pylori infection

 PrevPac includes a proton pump inhibitor (PPI), and two antibiotics.
 The PPI works to block acid production in the stomach, which can help existing ulcers heal.
 The antibiotics treat the infection by stopping the growth of bacteria.

 I won’t lie, my experience with PrevPac wasn’t fun.
+After I started the treatment course, I felt like I was holding on by a thread.
 I had a lot of the common side effects such as nausea, a metallic taste in my mouth, and fatigue.
 The nausea was definitely the worst symptom to deal with.
 I just felt like I couldn’t function.

-I took PrevPac for two weeks, and then my gastroenterologist performed an endoscopy to biopsy parts of my esophagus, stomach, and duodenum to check if the infection was still present.
+I dutifully took PrevPac for two long weeks, and then visited a gastroenterologist who performed an endoscopy to biopsy parts of my esophagus, stomach, and duodenum to check if the infection was still present.

 From the time of diagnosis until I was in the clear after my endoscopy was an intense time in my life.
 I felt pretty sick from the medication, but was urged to try and take it no matter what so my body didn’t build up a resistance to the antibiotics.
-I didn’t feel like myself for a few months, but I’m blessed that I was able to learn what was wrong and take medication to treat it!
+It was honestly one of the hardest things I’ve done!

 Endoscopy Results